Choir Directors and Staff

 Kathryn Daines graduated from Western Washington University with a B.A. in Music with a vocal focus.
 She has been singing since the age of 11 and has been singing with Columbia Choirs for over fifteen years.
 She is a member of the Concord Chamber Choir and formerly sang with the Con Brio Women’s Choir.
 Kathryn works as a paralegal and office manager for a small law firm in Seattle.
 She lives in Mill Creek with her husband, Ben and two young girls, Ellie and Keira.
 Kathryn has been on the Columbia Choirs staff since 2011 Contact Kathryn Daines at email@example.com.

 Lars Myren has been singing in choirs since before he could even read.
 After singing in his school choir starting in Kindergarten, he joined Columbia Choirs at age 10 and made his way up the ranks through Lyrica, Bel Canto, and Cantabile.
 After graduating high school, he attended the Foster School of Business at the University of Washington where he received a BA in Business Administration (Marketing).
-He now works at the University of Washington as a Video Producer, developing online courses of the College of Education.
+He now owns his own media production company that provides video, photography, and web services to business and individuals in the Greater Seattle area.
 He is currently a tenor in Concord Chamber Choir.
 Contact Lars Myren at firstname.lastname@example.org.